revaturelabs/interviewquestions/Java/Threads/Multithreading.md

  ---

- 8. What are the 3 constants defined in Thread class?
+ 8. What are the 3 priority constants defined in `Thread` class?

   ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)